 Areas or facilities that discharge directly to lagoons, the ocean, or Environmentally Sensitive Areas.

-Each Permittee shall at a minimum inspect at least 80% of its outfalls, open channels, catch basins, storm drain inlets, and stormwater basins on an annual basis, with 100% of the facilities addressed in a two-year period.
-Permittees must mechanically or physically clean the facilities if the inspections reveal that the volume is about 25% full or if accumulated sediment or debris impairs the hydraulic capacity of the facility.
+Each Permittee shall inspect at least 80 percent of its outfalls, open channels, catch basins, storm drain inlets, and stormwater basins on an annual basis, with 100 percent of the facilities addressed in a two-year period.
+Permittees must mechanically or physically clean the facilities if the inspections reveal that the volume is about 25 percent full or if accumulated sediment or debris impairs the hydraulic capacity of the facility.
 The MS4 clean out schedule and accomplishments shall be included in the Annual Progress Report.

 Trash must be physically removed from the systems in a timely manner when found.